kndkarthi/Sarcasm-Detection-in-Tweets/README.md

 # Introduction

                  "Sarcasm is the lowest form of with, but the highest form of intelligence" Oscar Wilde

 Sarcasm is a suble linguistic trait, where usually the author states the opposite of what they mean.
 Detecting Sarcasm requires common sense and contextual knowledge which makes it a difficult problem to address.
 With the prevalence of sarcasm in tweets and comments online, it has become important to devise algorithms and models to distinguish sarcastic statements from non-sarcastic ones.
 Here we present a comparative study of various classification algorithms in machine learning used to classify sarcastic & non-sarcastic tweets with some newly devised features like passive-aggressiveness and emoji sentiment flip for better accuracy.

 Classification algorithms used:

-Naive Bayes
+1. Naive Bayes
-Logistice Regression
+2. Logistic Regression
-Support Vector Machines
+3. Support Vector Machines
-Random Forest
+4. Random Forest
-Neural Networks
+5. Neural Networks
-Decision Trees
+6. Decision Trees

 # Methodology